shaungarwood/shaungarwood.github.io/_drafts/2019-11-21-shadow-the-dentists-wifi.md

 tags: shadow security
 ---

-Therapist-hack

-- super fancy hack with lots of power and password list generating
-- old school detective wins in the end

-I think it'd be a good story about how the low tech options are some of the best
+# Shadow: The Dentist's WiFi

+## Thursday morning
 A fan pushes smoke around the musty office.
 Foot steps echo in the hallway as the black silhouette stops at the glass window in the door etched with "DETECTIVE SHADOW".

 "IT'S OPEN!", Shadow shouts, catching a hint of the night before still on his breath.

-The door creeks open as the hallway light reveals a slender silhouette, mid-40s with shoulder-length dark hair you could curl your finger around.
+The door creeks open as the hallway light reveals a curvy silhouette, mid-40s with shoulder-length dark hair you could curl your finger around.
 Shadow immediately thinks, "looks like trouble."

 "Mr. Shadow?", she asks.
 "Are you Detective Shadow?"